yauheni-daniliuk/rsschool-2019Q1-cv/cv.md

 results in this area.
 I’m an intelligent, responsible person, hardworking, team player with good communication skills.
 I have experience in managing people and running the enterprises.
-I am ready to achieve my goals, learn new things and improve.I study programming and English myself using online courses.
+I am ready to achieve my goals, learn new things and improve.
+I study programming and English myself using online courses.
 Every day I try to take time to learn English and web technologies.
 ## Skills
 - ***HTML;***